-4.1 Where a teacher is absent on sick leave for more than the authorised number of days set out in Appendix B of this circular, a medical certificate is required.
+4.1 Where a teacher is absent on sick leave for more than the authorised number of days set out in Appendix B of this circular, a medical certificate is required to be forwarded to the employer.

-Should a teacher fail to provide a medical certificate to the employer in respect of an absence on sick leave in accordance with the terms set out in Appendix B of this scheme, the employer should contact the teacher to advise that if s/he fails to submit the required medical certification by the third working day, the employer, following due process, shall record the leave as a period of unapproved sick leave and payment to the teacher will be withdrawn pending a return to duty or compliance with the scheme.
+Should a teacher fail to provide a medical certificate to the employer in respect of an absence on sick leave in accordance with the terms of this scheme, the employer should contact the teacher to advise that if s/he fails to submit the required medical certification, the employer, following due process, shall record the leave as a period of unapproved sick leave and payment to the teacher will be withdrawn pending a return to duty or compliance with the scheme and may be dealt with under the agreed disciplinary procedures.

-- 4.2 In the case of Class A PRSI contributors, please note the procedure set out in Appendix B of this circular, in relation to the submission of Social Welfare certificates. - 4.3 To be acceptable, a medical certificate must - state the nature of the illness, - cover the full period of the absence from the date of last attendance (first day of absence from school) or from the expiry date of the last medical certificate, - be signed by a duly qualified medical practitioner registered with the Irish Medical Council. - be submitted in accordance with the terms outlined at Appendix B of this circular - cover a period of no more than one month - 4.4 Employers must safeguard the confidentiality of all information relating to the sick leave records of individual teachers and this applies in particular to medical certificates. - 4.5 Where in exceptional circumstances a teacher does not wish to disclose the nature of his/her illness to the employer, the employer should seek the advice of the Occupational Health Service in this regard.
+- 4.2 To be acceptable, a medical certificate must - state the nature of the illness, - be signed by a duly qualified medical practitioner registered with the Irish Medical Council, - cover a period of no more than one month. - 4.3 Employers must safeguard the confidentiality of all information relating to the sick leave records of individual teachers and this applies in particular to medical certificates. - 4.4 Where in exceptional circumstances a teacher does not wish to disclose the nature of his/her illness to the employer, the employer should seek the advice of the Occupational Health Service in this regard.